 Over the years, I’ve practiced many different methods for making custom-fit slipcovers.

 I’ve tried pinning fabric reverse side out with and without welt cord.
-I’ve traced off furniture with a pencil and slipcover fabric.
-I’ve made muslin and paper patterns.
+I’ve traced off furniture with a pencil and paper.
+I’ve made muslin patterns.
 And, I’ve used the half pattern technique.